DOs and DON'Ts After a Car Accident

 • DO wear a protective mask and gloves while interacting with other involved parties.

-• DO exchange accident-related information with another driver verbally - name, phone number, driver's license, license plate information.
+• DO verbally exchange accident-related information with another driver - name, phone number, driver's license, and license plate information.

 • DO be prepared for the delays.
 During pandemics, many road accident-related services operated on a limited basis.